Nakulpatil1/JavaScript/README.md

 **Description:**

-This repository serves as a comprehensive and curated collection of JavaScript notes, designed to provide a valuable learning resource for beginners.
+This repository serves as a comprehensive and curated collection of JavaScript notes, designed to provide a valuable learning resource for beginners and To provide a Basic Foundation of JavaScript.

 **Inspiration:**